ruralant/portfolio/src/posts/development/functional-programming-javascript.md

 console.log(truncatedText); // 'Hello'
 ```

 There are several other methods in JavaScript that are compatible with the functional programming paradigm.
-The some other example are `reduce()`, `concat()` and `assign()`.
+Some other examples are `reduce()`, `concat()` and `assign()`.

 ### Functions

 The fact that JavaScript provides us with such methods is nice.
-However, as developers we spend most of or time creating our own function.
+However, as developers we spend most of our time creating our own functions.
 To adhere at the functional programming paradigm, we're going to use a combination of **_pure functions_** and **_high-order functions_**.

 #### Pure functions